PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 **5. Security review**

 Most customers don't need this beyond sharing our existing documentation.
 This step often occurs in parallel with product evaluation.

+If the customer requires a vendor questionnaire or security questionnaire then it's best for the AE involved to try and fill it out.
+If a company reaches out initially with this request, it's often best to try and understand if the customer has an intenton to pay or at least grow into a paying customer before investing a lot of time filling it out.
+If there are any questions that are unclear post the specific question in #team-people-and-ops channel.

 If you need help with anything data privacy or [MSA-related](/handbook/growth/sales/contracts), ping Fraser for help.